-Premise: Authorization is the responsibility of the Covered Entity.
+Authorization is the responsibility of the Covered Entity

 The HIPAA Privacy Rule is centered on the responsibilities and duties of the Covered Entity.
 Researchers working in Covered Entities are likely to have privacy duties that are broader than those solely related to their research data involvement.

-We must review HIPAA information when it is integrated into the consent form:
+The IRB must review HIPAA information when it is integrated into the consent form.

 E&I strongly discourages including HIPAA language in the consent document.